 Susan Gault-Brown is a partner in the Financial Services Group of Morrison & Foerster’s Washington, D.C. office.
+She serves as chair of the firm's Investment Management Group and co-chair of the firm's Blockchain + Smart Contracts Group.
 Ms. Gault-Brown advises participants in the investment management, FinTech, and financial services industries—including investment advisers, exempt reporting advisers, broker-dealers, funding portals, private funds, commodity trading advisors, commodity pool operators, FinTech companies, and cryptocurrency and blockchain companies—on regulatory, transactional, and counseling matters involving the securities and derivatives laws.
 She also regularly provides advice with respect to exemptions, no-action letters, and other forms of regulatory relief.

 INVESTMENT MANAGEMENT ADVICE